Samsonite shares plunge after investment firm questions its business practices

 Related: Jim Chanos: Tesla investors are 'paying money to lose money'

-Samsonite shares were halted in Hong Kong late Thursday morning at the request of the company.
-Samsonite said it asked for the suspension "pending the release of an announcement in respect of further clarification on a report containing allegations against the company."
+Samsonite shares were halted in Hong Kong late Thursday morning at the request of the company while it prepared its response to the report.

-A spokesman for Samsonite in Hong Kong said he couldn't immediately comment on the allegations.
+Samsonite said in a statement Thursday night that the Blue Orca allegations were "one-sided and misleading, and accordingly, the conclusions drawn in the report are incorrect."

+The company added that it would issue a more detailed response to the report "in due course."
+It warned shareholders to treat the report with caution and said it reserved the right to take legal action against Blue Orca.

 Much of the report's criticisms focus on Samsonite's acquisition strategy, which included the $1.8 billion buyout of upscale American rival Tumi two years ago.
 It alleges Samsonite used certain accounting techniques to artificially boost its profit margins following the deal, and believes the company's shares are overvalued by 44%.